Acute Bronchitis in Children

 Treatment for acute bronchitis

-most of the infections are caused by viruses.
-Even children who have been coughing
+because most of the infections are caused by viruses.
+Even children who have been

-for longer than 8 to 10 days usually do not need antibiotics.
-Treatment should include
+coughing for longer than 8 to 10 days usually do not need antibiotics.
+Treatment should

-good hand hygiene and avoidance of secondhand tobacco smoke.
+include good hand washing and avoidance of secondhand tobacco smoke.
 Most of the treatment

 Analgesics, such as acetaminophen (for fever and discomfort)